-Playoff Games: Following the conclusion of the triple knockout, the Qualifying teams will participate in the Playoff process as outlined in the current version of the Curl BC OFFICIAL GUIDE FOR QUALIFIER AND BC CHAMPIONSHIPS.
+Playoff Games: Following the conclusion of the round robin, the Qualifying teams will participate in the Playoff process as outlined in the current version of the Curl BC OFFICIAL GUIDE FOR QUALIFIER AND BC CHAMPIONSHIPS.

 IN THE 1v2 GAME: If the teams played each other in the triple knockout the A qualifier will have BOTH choice of hammer and stone color.
 If the teams did not play each other the A qualifier will have CHOICE of hammer or stone color.
 The team with hammer will practice first.
-IN THE 3v4 GAME: Teams will flip a coin for choice of stone color or 1{st} or 2{nd} practice.
-A draw to the button will determine hammer and the team that practices 1{st} will deliver the clockwise rotation and the team that practices 2{nd} will deliver the counter clockwise rotation.
+IN THE 3v4 GAME: Teams will flip a coin for choice of stone color or 1st or 2nd practice.
+A draw to the button will determine hammer and the team that practices 1st will deliver the clockwise rotation and the team that practices 2nd will deliver the counter clockwise rotation.